badlydrawnrod/arviss_cpp/README.md

 the concept `IsRv32iInstructionHandler`.

-This is very powerful - it means that the instruction handler could execute instructions, or it could just write them to stdout.
-The dispatcher is effectively an instruction decode for RV32i instructions, but it doesn't need to know anything about the implementation of the handler other than the fact that the handler satisfies the `IsRv32iInstructionHandler` concept.
+This is very powerful - it means that the instruction handler could execute instructions, or it could write them to stdout, or both, or it could do something completely different that hasn't been thought of yet.
+None of that matters to the dispatcher, as it is effectively an instruction decode for RV32i instructions that doesn't need to know anything about the implementation of the handler other than the fact that the handler satisfies the `IsRv32iInstructionHandler` concept.

+Here's a fragment of an instruction handler that satisfies `IsRv32iInstructionHandler`.
+This particular instruction handler operates on any type T that satisfies the `IsIntegerCore` concept.
-Here's `Rv32iIntegerCoreExecutor`, which satisfies `IsRv32iInstructionHandler`, as it implements each of the member functions that it requires.
-The example has been shortened, but three of those member functions are shown in the code fragment below.
+The example has been shortened to prevent it from being too verbose, but it clearly shows implementations for three of the member functions that satisfy `IsRv32iInstructionHandler`.

  ```cpp
 // An Rv32i instruction handler that executes instructions on an integer core.
 BYO core.